ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus-210.md

 #### Preferred Methods of Communication:

 * **Email**: Please use “cc201-help” (cc210-help@ksuemailprod.onmicrosoft.com if not on web-mail) for all communication regarding these courses as it allows instructors and TAs to provide a clear and detailed response, as well as easily store and record communication for reference later.
 You should receive a response within one business day, and hopefully much sooner.
 Note emailing the instructor or teaching assistants directly may result in longer wait times for your support.
-* **Zoom**:Zoom: We can arrange a Zoom meeting if desired—we will make efforts to assist Global Campus student requests for meetings outside of normal classroom  hours (8 AM – 5 PM).
+* **Zoom**: We can arrange a Zoom meeting if desired—we will make efforts to assist Global Campus student requests for meetings outside of normal classroom  hours (8 AM – 5 PM).
 Please note we all work in US Central Time and are not necessarily available at all hours.
 * **Phone/Text**: _Emergencies only!_ We will do our best to respond as quickly as we can.
 Note my office number has voice mail, but no text support.

 ### Graduate Teaching Assistants